Greater St. Louis is home to a skilled, diverse and well-trained workforce that benefits from one of the largest educational centers in the country.

 The St. Louis metropolitan area is the 20th largest in the United States with a population of 2.8 million.
 The bi-state metropolitan area includes seven counties in Missouri and eight in Illinois.
 The area is diverse and inclusive, attracting about 40,000 new people every year, including more than 4,000 immigrants.
 It is home to 50,000 Bosnians, the largest population outside of Bosnia.
 The area offers multiple initiatives aimed at strengthening economic inclusion, including the St. Louis Business Diversity Initiative, the International Institute, and the St. Louis Mosaic Project.

-Greater St. Louis is one of the largest educational centers in the U.S. Thirty four-year colleges and universities in the St. Louis metro area enroll approximately 110,000 students.
-These colleges award 28,000 bachelor’s or higher degrees each year.
+Greater St. Louis is one of the largest educational markets in the U.S. Thirty four-year colleges and universities in the St. Louis, MO-IL MSA enroll approximately 110,000 students.
+These colleges award over 25,000 Bachelor’s or higher degrees each year.

 Higher education options range from community and technical colleges to the esteemed Saint Louis University and the nationally recognized and prestigious Washington University in St. Louis.
-In 2018, U.S. News & World Report ranked three Greater St. Louis schools in the National Universities category including Washington University in St. Louis (19th), Saint Louis University (106th), and Maryville University (177th).
-These universities attract students, faculty and researchers from across the U.S. and internationally.
+In 2020, U.S. News & World Report ranked three Greater St. Louis schools in the National Universities category including Washington University in St. Louis (19th), Saint Louis University (97th), and Maryville University (202th).
+Many of these universities attract students, faculty, and researchers from across the U.S. as well as internationally.

-In addition to the four-year enrollment, another 52,000 students attend 10 two-year and community colleges as well as vocational and technical training facilities.
-Greater St. Louis colleges award 7,000 associate’s degrees each year.
+Another 50,000 students attend the area’s dozen two-year and community colleges as well as vocational and technical training facilities.
+Greater St. Louis colleges award around 7,000 Associates degrees each year.

 The region also offers a wide variety of high-quality primary and secondary educational choices in more than 150 public school districts and about 850 public and 275 private K-12 schools.
 Lafayette Senior High, Rockwood Summit Senior High, Eureka Senior High and Metro Academic and Classical High School are currently ranked among the top in Missouri as of 2019.